 Example: the command winh cmd.exe starts a Windows Console within a NAT32 Console.
 Its command interpreter must be terminated with the exit command.

 Command win is an alias for execr.
 Command winh is equivalent to win except that the applications's main window is hidden.
 Similarly, command wins shows the application's main window.

 Command ie displays a url within Internet Explorer.
 Option -p url starts Internet Explorer in InPrivate Mode to display the specified URL.
-If no URL is specified, Internet Explorer starts with its default home page.
+If no URL is specified, the browser starts with its configured start page.